jrab89/number_theory_talk/slides.md

 Today I'm here to talk to you about Number Theory.
 Mostly because I think its an interesting topic and also a really important topic, one that people who write code for a living mostly don't seem to care or know much about.
+This image is from an episode of The Simsons called "The Wizard of Evergreen Terrace".
+In it, Homer begins to admire Thomas Edison and decides to become an inventor.
 So before I get into this stuff, I'm curious, does anyone know how this image might be relevant?

 ---